GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 The risk assembly includes risk details, such as the risk statement, likelihood, impact, mitigating factors, deviations, remediation plan, and resolution tracking.
-OSCAL allows more than one associated-risk to be assigned to be assigned to a poam-item; however, FedRAMP strongly recommends only one associated-risk per poam-item.
+OSCAL allows more than one associated-risk to be assigned to a poam-item; however, FedRAMP strongly recommends only one associated-risk per poam-item.

 The CSP-assigned unique POA&M ID must be present in the poam-item